 If you’re a novice agent or new to an area, you may not have enough confidence to include market expertise in your UVP.
 That’s ok.
 But you should still convey that you understand the market well by providing an overview that includes local trends and insights.

 You should also demonstrate your knowledge about the specific property and the community.
-Use Homesnap Pro’s in-depth property details and historical listing photos to learn its history.
+Use Homesnap Pro’s free in-depth property details and historical listing photos* to learn its history.
 You can also review deed, tax and mortgage information to understand the position the seller is in.
-Familiarize yourself with the neighborhood so you are able to prove that you can answer any questions a potential buyer may ask, like which schools are in the zone (also available in Homesnap Pro) and where the nearest grocery stores are.
+Familiarize yourself with the neighborhood so you are able to prove that you can answer any questions a potential buyer may ask, like which schools are in the zone (also available for free in Homesnap Pro) and where the nearest grocery stores are.

 Lastly, make sure you also express your enthusiasm for your job and why you are passionate about real estate.
 Sellers are looking for a partner who will go above and beyond for them—that’s a characteristic of someone who loves what they do.